szabgab/markua-by-example/manuscript/intro.md

 I am writing this book in plain text file using the Markua format.
 The Webhook in GitHub configure to autopublish the book, so every time I push out some changes the book is published with a minute or so.

+Be warned though, while there will be working examples here, it is quite likely that this book will include lot os examples that don't work.
+They will also include the dates when I've asked about them and submitted the bug report.
+When these items are fixed or as I find work-arounds for them, this book will be updated accordingly.

 ## Table